johan13/flight-obstacles/README.md

 1. Find the URL to the current CSV file on lfv.se.
 The URL changes frequently.
 Right now it can be found at https://aro.lfv.se/Editorial/View/Dataset.
 2. Update the URL in download.ts
-3. Run `npm install && npm run download`.
+3. Run `nvm use && npm install && npm run download`.

 Deploying the app to AWS S3
 ---------------------------